 Item Description Open files as loops between (seconds) Enter a lower and upper limit to specify which files will be opened as loops if stretching properties are not saved in the file.
-Files that are shorter than the lower limit will be opened as one-shot tracks; files longer than the upper limit will be the Beatmapper Wizard. (pg.
-112) Quick fade edit edges of audio events When the check box is selected, ACID software will place a rapid fade on the edges of audio events (10 ms by default) to soften potentially harsh transitions.
+Files that are shorter than the lower limit will be opened as one-shot tracks; files longer than the upper limit will the Beatmapper Wizard. (pg.
+113) Quick fade edit edges of audio events When the check box is selected, ACID software will place a rapid fade on the edges of audio events (10 ms by default) to soften potentially harsh transitions.
 When the command is not selected, edges of new events are not faded (fades that were applied before the check box is cleared are not removed).
 Right-click an event and select or clear the Quick Fade Edges command to override the default event fade behavior for individual events.
 Note: Selecting or clearing the check box will not affect existing quick fades in your project.
 To remove all quick fades from a project, enter 0 in the Quick fade time box.
 Quick fade time (ms) Enter a time (in milliseconds) to specify the duration of fades applied to the edges of events.
 Important: Changing this setting will affect all existing quick fades in your project.
 Waveform display while recording Choose a setting from the drop-down list to specify whether you want to display waveforms in the timeline while recording audio. (pg.
-155) Turning off waveform displays can improve performance.
-ACID type for recorded audio Choose a setting from the drop-down list to specify the type of clip that will be created when you record audio. (pg.
-38) Record action when nothing is armed Choose a setting from the drop-down list to specify what happens if you click the Record button when no track is armed: New Audio Track Creates a new audio track where you can record.
-New MIDI Track Creates a new MIDI track where you can record.
-Do Nothing The Record button is unavailable unless an audio or MIDI track is armed for recording.
-Include project name when naming recorded media Select this check box if you want to use the project name to identify recorded clips.
-For example, if this check box is selected and you're working with My Remix.acd, recorded files will be named My Remix Track X Recording X.wav.
-If this check box is not selected, recorded files will be named Track X Recording X.wav.
-Default All Click to restore the Audio tab to the default settings.
+182) Turning off waveform displays can improve performance.
+ACID type for recorded audio Choose a setting from the drop-down list to specify the type of clip that will be created when you record audio (pg.
+34).
+Record action when nothing is armed Choose a setting from the drop-down list to specify what happens if you click the Record button when no track is armed: New Audio Track: Creates a new audio track where you can record.
+New MIDI Track: Creates a new MIDI track where you can record.
+Do Nothing: The Record button is unavailable unless an audio or MIDI track is armed for recording.